Kheuval/nuxt-sylius/README.md

-Nuxt 3 starter app with Tailwind, eslint, prettier and Playwright
+Nuxt 3 starter app with Tailwind, pinia, eslint, prettier and Playwright